REPL console for executing Ansible tasks.

 -h, --help show this help message and exit

--i, --inventory, --inventory-file specify inventory host path or comma separated host list. –inventory-file is deprecated
+-i, --inventory, --inventory-file specify inventory host path or comma separated host list. –inventory-file is deprecated.
+This argument may be specified multiple times.

 -k, --ask-pass ask for connection password